pietroruzzante/nlp-clinical-text-classification/README.md

 ## Documents classification with SVM

 Dataset has been balanced using SMOTE, and trained multiple classifiers (e.g., logistic regression, SVM) with hyperparameter tuning and GridSearchCV.
-The results are evaluated using classification reports and confusion matrices.
+The results are evaluated using classification reports and confusion matrices

 ![SVM confusion matrix](assets/Screenshot 2025-05-15 alle 11.06.34.png)